-When disputes are unavoidable
+When construction disputes are unavoidable

-Unfortunately disputes which cannot be resolved do arise, and then it’s important to follow the dispute resolution process stipulated in the contract.
+Unfortunately construction disputes which cannot be resolved do arise, and then it’s important to follow the dispute resolution process stipulated in the construction contract.
 Only as a last resort should you proceed down the legal route.
 Having said this, though, do not hesitate to ask for a legal opinion or for expert advice.
 Of course also ensure that senior management is aware of the problems and the next steps being considered.

-Just because there is a dispute doesn’t mean you can walk off the project.
+Just because there is a dispute doesn’t mean you can walk off the construction project.
 Sometimes construction companies do this, but it could be a fatal mistake if the proper termination procedures haven’t been followed, and may allow the client to take action against the contractor for breach of contract.

 Contractors need to be contractually astute.
-They need to understand the terms and conditions of the contract when they price the project, ensuring they are acceptable.
+They need to understand the terms and conditions of the construction contract when they price the project, ensuring they are acceptable.
 These terms and conditions should be checked before the contract is signed.
 Project Managers need to understand their contracts and ensure they administer the project in terms of the conditions.
 By being proactive and knowledgeable most disputes can be avoided.

 For other similar articles read: